Watch our video on how to learn options trading online.

 When purchasing an option you can buy in the money, at the money or out of the money.
 An in the money option means that a call options strike price is below the market price.
 The put option strike price is above market price.

 An in the money option means the strike price is the same as the current stock price.
 Out of the money (OTM) for a call option means the strike price is above market price.
-While a put option strike price is below the market price.
+While a put option strike price is below the market price (make sure to learn how to sell options).

 If an option is in the money (ITM) when you sell it, that means there’s usually a profit to be had.
 You must exercise or sell that option before it’s expiration date as you want to take those profits.
 Otherwise, you'll be assigned that stock at a discount.
 Remember, each option gives you access to 100 shares.
 Your broker will do this automatically if you hold the option into its expiration date.